cmowrer13/cmowrer13.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the University of North Carolina at Chapel Hill, focused on leveraging biostatistics and data science to address pressing public health challenges, particularly in environmental health.
-My current research explores the impact of environmental chemical exposures on fetal growth and development.
+My current research explores how modifiable environmental exposures impact pregnancy and early human development.
 I am also involved in studying the association between environmental radon exposure and brain and central nervous system cancers, and investigating community noise exposure in urban environments.

 Beyond academia, I work as a consulting biostatistician with Samaritan Health Services, where I develop privacy-preserving record linkage methods.
 This work allows for the integration of electronic medical records with community organization data, advancing public health analyses and insights.